 Marshall (thurgood) High School

-- Marshall (thurgood) High School's student population of 463 students has declined by 6% over five school years.
+- Marshall (thurgood) High School's student population of 441 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|

 - Marshall (thurgood) High School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 13:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|